Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Discussion and results

-\begin{rema} We have highlight Zaragoza's airport due to its uniqueness.
+\begin{rema} We decided to highlight Zaragoza's airport (in italic) due to its uniqueness.
 It is the only airport in Group 2 that does not facilitate passenger aviation.
 We will see that this phenomena is detected by our analysis. \end{rema}

-Once we chose our set of airports we compute each average persistence landscape for every airport corresponding to the Summer Season of 2018 and we obtain a collection $\mathcal{L}=\{\overline{\lambda}(k,t,A)\}_{A\in\mathcal{A}}$, where $\mathcal{A}$ represents the list of all of the Spanish airports.
+First, we compute the average persistence landscape of every airport corresponding to the Summer Season of 2018 obtaining a collection of average persistence landscapes $\mathcal{L}=\{\overline{\lambda}(k,t,A)\}_{A\in\mathcal{A}}$, where $\mathcal{A}$ represents the list of all of the Spanish airports.
 Notably, there are a wide variety of landscapes in $\mathcal{L}$.
-This type of analysis benefits the number of flights each airport has, so, clearly, before computing anything, we can imagine that, for example, Adolfo Suárez Madrid-Barajas' and Huesca-Pirineos' landscapes are going to be highly different (see Figure \ref{PLhuescamadrid} and the grids of the pictures).
+This type of analysis benefits the number of flights each airport has.
+So, airports with big differences in the number of passengers per year would have highly different landscapes (see Figure \ref{PLhuescamadrid} for a comparison between Adolfo Suárez Madrid-Barajas' and Huesca-Pirineos paying attention the grids of the pictures).

-Now, we construct a distance matrix $\mathcal{D}=(d_{ij})$, where each $d_{ij}$ is the supremum distance (explained on \eqref{supnorm}) between the persistence average landscape of the airport $i$ and the airport $j$.
-We have split $\mathcal{D}$ in different tables in order to present the relevant information in a clear way.
-Here we give some interesting considerations regarding them:
+Second, we construct a distance matrix $\mathcal{D}=(d_{ij})$, where each $d_{ij}$ is the supremum distance (explained on \eqref{supnorm}) between the persistence average landscape of the airport $i$ and the airport $j$.
+We have split $\mathcal{D}$ in different tables in order to clearly present the relevant information.
+We present the most interesting considerations regarding them.
+For the interested reader, the rest of the tables are displayed on Appendix \ref{tablas}:

 \begin{itemize} \item On Table \ref{tablagrupo3BT} we have highlighted four airports: GEML (red), LEGE (blue), LEPP (blue) and LEVT (blue).
 On Table \ref{tablagrupo23BT} we have higlighted three airports: LEGE, LEPP and LEVT (all in blue).